What is World Fish Migration Day?

 Global awareness raising event

 World Fish Migration Day (WFMD) culminates every two years in a global celebration to create awareness about the importance of migratory fish and free-flowing rivers.
-This international day of events is coordinated by the World Fish Migration Foundation.
-On World Fish Migration Day, organizations from around the world coordinate their own event around the common theme of: CONNECTING FISH, RIVERS AND PEOPLE.
+On World Fish Migration Day, thousands of organizations from around the world coordinate events around the common theme of: CONNECTING FISH, RIVERS AND PEOPLE.

-Why Celebrate World Fish Migration Day?
+Read our FAQWhy Celebrate World Fish Migration Day?

 Migratory fish are extraordinary.